Coding Quests

 @export var stats: Array[Stat] = []

-Create a warrior_preset.tres with high strength and health, a mage_preset.tres with high intelligence and mana, and assign them to different characters in the Inspector.
-No code changes needed to create new character archetypes.
+Create a warrior_preset.tres with high strength and health, a mage_preset.tres with high intelligence and mana, and assign them per character in the Inspector.
+New archetypes cost zero code.

 The Leveling Component

-Leveling is a separate component that modifies stats.
-It tracks XP, computes levels, and awards stat points:
+Leveling is its own component that sits next to stats.
+It tracks XP, computes levels, and hands out stat points:

 GDScript